A guide to do business in Japan

 - An proposed update to tax regulations in early 2018 would presumably allow for a deferment of share-for-share bidding offers of capital benefit income.

-On 2 June 2017, the update to the Civil Code was adopted which will take effect in three years’ time.
+The update to the Civil Code was adopted on 2 June 2017 and it came into effect on 7 September 2021.
 This reform seeks to update the Civil Code introduced in 1896 to incorporate modern commercial activity and other societal developments, with a major effect on Japanese enterprises in some industries.

 On 1 October 2017, the revised Foreign Exchange and Foreign Trade Act came into law.
 The following proposed rules contain the amendments: